ni/spec-server-proxy/README.md

 ## Introduction

-- NI Spec Server Proxy is a python server used for accessing SLE products and specifications using SLE APIs.
+- NI Spec Server Proxy is a Python server used for accessing SLE products and specifications using SLE APIs.

 ## Dependencies